History of the DC Eagle Roots

-Most of you weren’t around in the late 1960s.
-A group of guys put together dinners for local motorcyclists and leathermen These dinners took place at a bar on 9th Street in NW called Louis’.
+In the late 1960s a group of guys put together dinners for local motorcyclists and leathermen.
+These dinners took place at a bar on 9th Street in NW called Louis’.
 Oddly enough, it was located right across the street from FBI headquarters, and these were the days of J. Edgar Hoover.
 The bar was renamed Louis’ Spartan Lounge, after the Spartans MC was formed on April 3, 1968.
 On September 4, 1968, Don Bruce became, what we now refer to as, our first “Baby Spartan.”
 These dates and events are important to this story, because they would give birth to the legendary DC Eagle.

 Eventually, Don Bruce, became one of the early Spartans Presidents.
 He then decided that our crowd should have a home of our own.
 Don and his brother Eddie pooled their money to open the first of three buildings on 9th Street.
 The night before the Eagle was to open, Don invited the Spartans to take part in a ceremony.
 They placed nails into a sculpture of an eagle.
 This sculpture hung on the wall of that bar until the building was claimed by eminent domain to make way for what was then the “new” DC Convention Center.
 The Eagle gave flight to a number of other businesses, including the Leather Rack and the Eagle in Exile.

 There are many traditions that evolved from the brotherhood of the Spartans and the Eagle in the early years.

 The Hanging of the Club Colors.

 The Spartan Colors were the first club colors to ever hang on the walls of the Eagle and subsequently other bars adopted this tradition.

 The Spartans were the first club to have mugs in the Eagle.
 Don wanted the club members to feel at home and special.
 Don insisted that any club member who came to the bar received special treatment.